rhalbersma/dctl/README.md

       make -j10
       ctest -j10 -E "walk|search|game"

 The build will take about half a minute on a 3.2 GHz Intel i7 (and longer for systems with less parallelism).
-One can also use the ninja build tool by specifying `cmake -GNinja` and running `ninja` instead of `make -j10`.
 The test-suite itself takes a fraction of second to run.
 Note that the `ctest` command excludes all unit tests that do a tree walk or tree search (these tests will take several minutes to hours to run, respectively).

 To completely regenerate the test-suite's build solution, simply delete the contents of the entire `build/` directory and rerun the above commands.
 To skip the `cmake` configuration step, and only rebuild and rerun the test-suite, simply type

       make clean
       make -j10
-      ctest -j10 -E "walk|search"
+      ctest -j10 -E "walk|search|game"

 If you do not see any errors, the tests succeeded.
 Congratulations: your system supports the DCTL, and you are now ready to start coding!